 Full Mode: This mode contains all functions of the lightweight mode.
 In addition, a BC Enabler Function running in this mode will keep the ledger data with its local storage.

+5.4 BC Repository Function (BCRF)

+BCRF is a repository function providing required software components for the realization of a PDL service when LAF controls to deploy a PDL service within the telecom network infrastructure.

+The main function of a BCRF is to provide necessary software to a resource node whenever the necessary software capability is missing on the resource node.
+Specifically, a resource node sometime is not installed with all software that is needed to run a BC network, such as the distributed consensus protocol.
+Therefore, when a resource node is selected while a certain software is missing, LAF will retrieve the software and install it on the targeted resource node.
+After that the resource node is capable of running the PDL service.

+In general, BCRF collects software libraries, toolkits and binary codes of popular BC realizations.
+Specifically, first, BCRF provides software libraries of various distributed consensus protocols (e.g., PBFT, RAFT, PAXOS and so on), from which LAF can pick one consensus protocol that a PDL service provisioning request specifies.
+In addition, BCRF provides standardized data structures of ledger organization, transaction (block) header format (such as the Merkel tree or Trie implementation libraries); furthermore, BCRF provides software libraries for hash function (e.g., Chameleon, MD5 and SHA-256), encryption (e.g., RSA, ECC and Littice) and digital signature algorithms (e.g., DSA and ECDSA).

-5.4 Deployment Options
+5.5 Deployment Options

+5.5.1 Options for LAF

 Logically, LAF is an NF in the core network.
 However, its instantiation can be either centralized, distributed with or without a hierarchy of multiple layers or mixed options.

 A centralized option means that LAF instances all locate at a center office such as in the operator’s central service room.
 For example, a central server room can be a telecom cloud service platform.
 In practice, LAF instances in this deployment option are far from the edge of the telecom network.